oat-sa/taohub-articles/forge/Administrator Guide/search-using-solr.md

 Configure Solr
 --------------

-You have to run and create core based on default tao preset
+You have to run and create core based on default TAO preset

 solr start\
 solr create_core -c **CORE_NAME** -d <br/>